sanjuthomas/marklogic-module-deployer/README.md

 # Found a bug?

-Please create an issue in github or send a note to ml@sanju.org
+Please create an issue in github or send a note to ml@sanju.org.

+# Make MarkLogic Module Deployer Maven Plugin better

+If you like to contribute, please refer [here](https://github.com/sanjuthomas/marklogic-module-deployer/blob/master/CONTRIBUTING.md)